 WHAT IF THERE IS A TIE IN NUMBER OF ADMISSION POINTS AWARDED?

 In case of equal POINTS ranking, tie-breakers will be 1) English and Reading scores on TEAS Test, then 2) cumulative GPA in all baccalaureate level coursework, then 3) residency status.

 WHAT IF YOU THINK THERE'S AN ERROR?
 Notify the Nursing Admissions Coordinator at email@example.com within 15 calendar days of receipt of the notification.
 Write a thorough explanation why you believe an error occurred.
 Provide written documentation to support your claim upon request.

 - Criminal Background Check and Drug Screening

-- Attend one-day Nursing Orientation in mid or late-July.
+- Attend one-day Nursing Orientation in late-July (estimated)

 Failure to complete above will prevent you from being admitted to the Nursing Program.

 4700 Ygnacio Valley Rd.

 Concord, CA 94521